OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     [ 2.1      4.6      3.1      2.22234]

-The `transfer_array` method takes 4 arguments -- starting row, starting field, ending row, and ending field.
-The parser extracts all values from the starting row and field and continuing until it hits the ending field in the ending row.
+The ``transfer_array`` method takes four arguments: starting row, starting field, ending row, and ending field.
+The parser extracts all values from the starting row and field and continues until it hits the ending field in the ending row.
 These values are all placed in a 1D array.
 When extracting multiple lines, if a line break is hit, the parser continues reading from the next line until the last line is hit.
 The following extraction illustrates this: